PavleNeskovic/ai-dashboard/README.md

 No backend required — everything runs client-side and persists via localStorage

 AI actions are logged and visible under “Activity Tracker” in the navbar

+## 🐞 Known Issues

+- On iOS Safari 18.4, the text label of the prompt input is not displayed correctly.
+This is a known issue and is being investigated for a future fix.